 - Fulford’s Touch of Life – The Healing Power of the Natural Life Force – Dr. Robert Fulford

 *We are parents, not doctors; hence, we are not making any representations or warranties regarding the above information which is based solely on the results of our own research and experiences.

 As you saw in the video, Zoe created a GoFundMe site.
-Please click on the link if you are able to make a tax-deductible donation and/or please share the GoFundMe site on your Facebook page or any other social media outlet.
+Please click here if you are able to make a tax-deductible donation and/or please share the GoFundMe site on your Facebook page or any other social media outlet.
 We thank you in advance for your support and for your donation.